-7 If the Plan is not confirmed, and the Debtor's assets were liquidated under Chapter 7 of the Bankruptcy Code instead, it is likely that only the Debtor's secured creditors would recover 8 9 anything from such liquidation, and all other creditors would recover nothing from the Debtor's 10 Estate.
-The Debtor's ability to repay unsecured creditors is completely derivative of its ability to 11 continue to generate revenue through the operation of the Hotel and Restaurant.
-In the event of a 12 liquidation, secured creditors would foreclose upon the Debtor's leasehold interest in the Property, 13 and all of the Debtor's equipment and inventory.
-Although the Debtor's interests in the Property, 14 and its equipment and inventory, have substantial value as a going concern, in the context of a 15 forced liquidation, their value would be drastically reduced.
+The Debtor submits that the most likely consequences of a conversion of these bankruptcy proceedings to a Chapter 7 liquidation would be a termination of the Debtor's ongoing business operations and a subsequent foreclosure upon all of the Debtor's equipment and inventory.
+Although, as demonstrated by the Debtor's prior appraisal, the Debtor's interests in the Property, and its equipment and inventory, have substantial value as a going concern, in the context of a forced liquidation, their value would be drastically reduced.
 Specifically, in a forced sale, the Debtor's inventory and equipment may generate very few, if any, proceeds.
-In aggregate, it is 16 17 possible that no proceeds in excess of the Debtor's secured claims would be generated and 18 available to unsecured creditors in the event of a Chapter 7 liquidation.
-Moreover, even in the 19 unlikely event that excess proceeds were generated, they would like be consumed by the 20 administrative costs of a Chapter 7 trustee and his or her counsel that would necessarily attend a 21 conversion of the Debtor's bankruptcy to a Chapter 7 liquidation.
+In aggregate, it is possible that no proceeds in excess of the Debtor's secured claims would be generated and available to unsecured creditors in the event of a Chapter 7 liquidation.
+Moreover, even in the unlikely event that excess proceeds were generated, they would like be consumed by the administrative costs of a Chapter 7 trustee and his or her counsel that would necessarily attend a conversion of the Debtor's bankruptcy to a Chapter 7 liquidation.
+In sum, in the event of a liquidation, it is possible that only the Debtor's secured creditors, and potentially certain administrative claimants, would recover anything, and all other creditors would recover nothing from the Debtor's Estate.

 The Debtor's Plan provides a better recovery than such liquidation.
-It provides for the 23 repayment in full of all secured claims in a reasonable time, while also providing full repayment to 24 unsecured creditors who would receive nothing in the event of a liquidation.
-Thus, the Plan 25 provides for a better recovery to creditors than would a Chapter 7 liquidation.
+It provides for the repayment in full of all secured claims in a reasonable time, while also providing full repayment to unsecured creditors who would receive nothing in the event of a liquidation.
+Thus, the Plan provides for a better recovery to creditors than would a Chapter 7 liquidation.